Understanding and Tuning z/VM Paging

 Remember that all of these values are average values over the time interval of the report.
 The time interval of the report is shown in the report's upper left-hand corner.

 FCX147 VDISKS is very much like FCX113 UPAGE, except the VDISKS report describes the residency distribution for virtual disks in storage, aka VDISKs.
 Look at the columns on the right side of the report, under the Nr of Pages heading.
-These describe resident pages, XSTORE pages, and DASD pages.
+These describe resident pages, XSTORE pages (now always zero), and DASD pages.
 Also like UPAGE, the >System< row tells us the distribution for the average VDISK.
 To know how many VDISKs were involved in the calculation of the average, count the individual rows in the report.
 Use the count and the >System< values to calculate the total storage your VDISKs are using.

 FCX134 DSPACESH is very much like FCX147 VDISKS, except it describes the residency distribution for shared data spaces in general.
 Look on the right side of the report to find the residency counts.
 Some notes on using this report correctly: